-Any person over the age of 18 who is at least ten years older than the child to be adopted may file for adoption, however many different family structures exist and each brings their own unique set of circumstances to the adoption process.
+Any person over the age of 18 who is at least ten years older than the child to be adopted may file for adoption (about adoption), however many different family structures exist and each brings their own unique set of circumstances to the adoption process.
 Our team of attorneys are experienced advising clients on single parent adoption, stepparent adoption and second parent adoption as well as same sex and LGBT adoption in New Jersey.

 A home study investigation must be completed by an approved agency which interviews the adopting party(ies) and does a home visit to assure that the child will be moving into a safe and loving environment.
 Said report must include results of State and Federal criminal history records of the adoptive parents and each adult residing in the adoptive home, as well as background checks for any history of child abuse, neglect or domestic violence.